web333wiki/web3-wiki/cards/Counter-Terrorist Financing (CTF).md

 1.  **Identifying Terrorist Financing Risks:** Assessing and understanding the specific ways terrorist groups raise, move, and use funds.
 2.  **Legal Frameworks:** Criminalizing terrorist financing and establishing legal powers to investigate, freeze assets, and prosecute offenders.
-3.  **Preventative Measures for Financial Institutions:** Requiring banks and other financial entities to implement [[Know Your Customer (KYC)]] procedures, monitor transactions for suspicious activity (especially those potentially linked to terrorism), and report them to authorities.
+3.  **Preventative Measures for Financial Institutions:** Requiring banks and other financial entities to implement KYC (Know Your Customer) procedures, monitor transactions for suspicious activity (especially those potentially linked to terrorism), and report them to authorities.
 4.  **Asset Freezing and Confiscation:** Implementing mechanisms to freeze and seize assets belonging to designated terrorist individuals or groups.
 5.  **International Cooperation:** Sharing information and coordinating actions between countries to combat the global nature of terrorist financing.
 6.  **Targeted Financial Sanctions:** Imposing sanctions on individuals, entities, and countries known to support or be involved in terrorism.